School Logo

 • To encourage participation and response, whether through active involvement in the presentation and planning of worship or through listening and joining in the worship offered

-• To take time out ‘to wonder at’, ‘to come to terms with’ and ‘to give worth to.’
+• To take time out ‘to wonder at’, ‘to come to terms with’ and ‘to give worth to’

 • To acknowledge diversity and affirm each person’s self-worth